Student Affairs Mentoring Programs

-Who it’s for: Students transferring to the Flagstaff Mountain campus.
+Who it’s for: Students who are transferring to NAU from another college or university

-About the program: Transferring from another school can be challenging, and students often face academic, social, and personal adjustments as they transition.
-Through mentoring and events, students have the opportunity to get involved, connect with others, access campus resources, and thrive at NAU.
+About the program: Transferring from another school can be challenging, and students often face academic, social, and personal adjustments as they acclimate to the NAU community.
+Through Transfer Jacks mentoring and events, students get involved, and connect with peers and campus resources.

 Who it’s for: Students who identify as veterans, transitioning from military life to NAU

-About the program: The “VET” Mentoring Program provides a welcoming and supportive environment at Northern Arizona University.
+About the program: The VSC Vet Jacks program provides a welcoming and supportive environment at NAU.
 The VSC connects incoming veterans with a peer point of contact for information, support, and help transitioning from the military to the college setting.